 Our ash business is expected to become more concentrated and we will pursue to secure orders in the coming years as well.
 During the past year, we successfully established a substantial customer base, including renowned thermal plants showcasing our capabilities.
 This achievement has paved the way for ongoing discussions with customers to expand our scope of work.
 Notably, a growing number of thermal plants seek comprehensive end-to-end service providers, actively seeking our expertise.
+In

-In network to encompass Karnataka, TamilNadu, Telangana, Andhra Pradesh, West Bengal, Jharkhand, Bihar, Madhya Pradesh, Uttar Pradesh, Odisha, and Gujarat.
+In FY 23-24, we made significant progress in digitalizing our addition to Chhattisgarh, we intend to extend the ash distribution network to encompass Karnataka, TamilNadu, Telangana, Andhra Pradesh, West Bengal, Jharkhand, Bihar, Madhya Pradesh, Uttar Pradesh, Odisha, and Gujarat.
 We are actively targeting tenders from PSUs to expand our ash disposal operations.
 Notably, some of the projects on road construction and highway expansion could offer abundant opportunities to enhance ash disposal services across the nation and that too for the cause of nation's infrastructure building.
 We are quite confident about refining our processes and leveraging our expertise to drive positive outcomes for this business vertical.
 As we move forward, we will continually evaluate market opportunities, invest in innovation, and enhance operational efficiency.
 Through these endeavours, we aim to optimise our performance and capitalise on growth opportunities spanning various sectors and markets.